ivangfr/springboot-ldap-testcontainers/README.md

 ## Cleanup

-To remove the Docker image created by this project, go to a terminal and, inside `springboot-ldap-testcontainers` root folder, run the following script
+To remove the Docker image created by this project, go to a terminal and, inside the `springboot-ldap-testcontainers` root folder, run the following script
 ```
 ./remove-docker-images.sh
 ```